 1. Escalation of Tensions

-Following World War II, Germany was divided into four occupation zones controlled by the Allies: the United States, the Soviet Union, the United Kingdom, and France.
-Berlin, located in the Soviet zone, was also divided into four sectors.
-However, tensions between the Soviet Union and the Western Allies grew, leading to the division of Berlin becoming increasingly contentious.
+Following World War II, Germany was divided into four occupation zones controlled by the Allies: Including the United States, the Soviet Union, the United Kingdom, France.
+Almost all the cities were divided into four sectors, including Berlin that was situated in the Soviet zone.
+Still, Cold War hostility escalated between the Soviet Union and Western Allies, that is, the division of Berlin intensified.

 2. The Iron Curtain